React Tutorials

 }

-As you can see, the above button can now be reused in all places where you want to save data on click of a button.
-The button can now be used like this in multiple places:
+You can now use the above button in all the places where you want to save data on the click of a button.
+You can use it like this in multiple places:

 const App = () => {